Ahmed al-Dirdiri Ghandour: Early life and education

 Ghandour earned his Bachelor of Science in Computer Science from the University of Khartoum in 2004.
 He later obtained a Master of Business Administration (MBA) with a focus on finance from the same institution in 2018.

-Career

-Ghandour joined MTN Sudan early in his career and advanced through several technical and managerial roles in the telecommunications industry.
-His positions included Director of Intelligent Services (VAS), Director of Core Networks, and General Manager of the Enterprise Business Unit (MTN Business) for more than eight years.
+Ahmed Dirdiri handour began his career at MTN Sudan, where he held several technical and managerial roles, including Director of Intelligent Services (VAS), Director of Core Networks, and General Manager of the Enterprise Business Unit (MTN Business) for over eight years.
+He later served as General Manager of Transformation (PMO) at MTN Group.